 Governor Satya Pal Malik exposed the fraud recruitment in the Jammu and Kashmir Bank recently, in an interview with Times Now, which evoked a strong reaction from the political parties demanding an impartial investigation into the matter.
-Talking to the reporter on Times Now, the governor said that the politicians in the previous BJP-PDP government had changed the entire selection list of candidates to accomodate their relatives and workers in the J&K Bank.
+Talking to the reporter on Times Now, the governor said that the politicians in the previous BJP-PDP government had changed the entire selection list of candidates to accommodate their relatives and workers in the J&K Bank.

 The Governor said that despite eligible candidates clearing all examinations and figuring in the selection list of the J&K Bank recruitment, their appointments were replaced by those who were connected to the political parties.
 The governor also revealed that the J&K Bank Chairman told him that nearly 582 youth recruited by the Bank were replaced with political appointees.

 This is the second great disclosure that governor had made in a week.
 Earlier, Malik had cancelled the health insurance policy awarded to Reliance General insurance Company Ltd saying that it was “full of fraud” and its implementation was “erroneous”.

 Meanwhile, the National Conference (NC) and the Congress have demanded a high-level probe into the matter.
 The NC Vice President and the former chief minister, Omar Abdullah accused the previous PDP-BJP government for scamming

 On micro-blogging site, he tweeted,“More skeletons fall out of the cupboard PDP-BJP changed the entire select list of J&K Bank to appoint favourites: Guv”.